dverite/postgresql-functions/global_search/README.md

 This function is a generalized version of `global_search` that takes the OID of a comparison function as the argument, rather than just testing for equality.
 The result set also include the column values that match (`columnvalue`).
+The list of schemas to scan by default are those accessible through the current `search_path`, not including `pg_catalog`.
-All columns of all tables matching the `tables` and `schemas` parameters are scanned.
+All columns of all tables matching the `tables` and `schemas` parameters are tested against the search term.

 The comparison function must accept two `text` arguments and return a `boolean` value (`true` when there's a match).